frc7589/ExAPTagLoc/README.md

 ## Hardware Suggestion

-- CPU: At least Qual-Core
+- CPU: Qual-Core or more
 - Memory: 4 GB or more
-- OpenCV-compatible cameraa
+- OpenCV-compatible camera

 ## Installion